phdcsseiden/phdcsseiden.github.io/_pages/about.md

 ## Revolution on the way.

-<b>  By coincidence, this paper was discovered in a train station on the way from New York City to Chappaqua, Westchester, New York.
+<b>  By coincidence, this paper was discovered in a train from New York City to Chappaqua, Westchester, New York.
 If that's the case, many people are grateful. </b>

 <b> RETEN Befreien Bergen; Victory.
 Gloryyyy </b>